rikumat/chess-engine/documentation/testing.md

 # Accuracy tests
+Accuracy tests test the Ai's behaviour in specific situation.
+These tests will also include accuracy percentages in games played against chess.com's bots.
+The purpose of these tests is to find whether the Ai improves over time.

 ## Knight opening blunder (25.11.2023)
 If player plays a standard opening e2e4, the Ai responds with b8c6.
 If player moves e4e5, the Ai doesn't capture this pawn.
 Instead it moves g7g6.